top of page

 By CMA Ravi Monga

 M&A deals aren't just about strategy, valuation, or synergies.
 Taxes can quietly drain — or defend — a massive chunk of deal value.
+Let’s break down how tax structuring acts as the invisible force behind successful M&A execution.

 1. Concept: Why Tax Strategy Is the Backbone of a Smart Deal

+Every M&A transaction triggers tax consequences — sometimes obvious, often hidden.
 From selecting the right deal structure (share vs. asset) to planning how profits will be repatriated post-acquisition, tax strategy determines whether a deal creates value or erodes it.

 A well-designed M&A tax plan ensures: